Landlords have responsibilities to make sure their properties are fit for human habitation.

 Which tenancies are covered

-The rule that a rented home is fit to live in won't affect all tenancies immediately.
+The rule that a rented home is fit to live applies to most tenancies regardless of when they started.

 - sign a new agreement

-- stay on as a tenant at the end of a fixed term tenancy
+- stay on as a tenant when the fixed term ends

 Lodgers, temporary housing and licence agreements